LAST UPDATED: 4 December 2023

 How to Organize a Virtual Race

-Of the many questions that come up again and again in our race directors group none is as popular as this: How can I add a virtual race to my live event?
-And how should I do it??
+Of the many questions that come up again and again in our race directors group none is as popular as this: How can I start a virtual race or add a virtual race to my in-person event?

 There's good reasons to be looking at virtual races.
-The economics are attractive, the logistics are straightforward (if you know what to look out for - see below) and, as for the audience, there's a whole new universe of potential participants to turn to above and beyond your usual crowd.
+The economics are attractive, the logistics are straightforward (if you know what to look out for - see below) and, as for the audience, there's a whole new universe of potential participants to turn to beyond your usual racer crowd.

 So, is this the year you "go virtual"?
 Here's everything you need to know before you do.

 What is a virtual race?